rogersstuart/atomicfrenzy-site/_projects/maplevalvecontroller.md

 tags: [maple syrup, controller, embedded systems, reverse engineering, thermal protection, hardware design, automation]
 ---

 Over the years, my engineering journey has led me through a variety of projects—one of which was the development of a replacement controller for a maple syrup evaporator.
-This opportunity arose while attending an engineering class, where I met a fellow student in need of a reliable solution for his equipment.
+This opportunity arose during August of 2022 while attending an engineering class, where I met a local community member in need of a reliable solution for his equipment.

 I reverse engineered the original board and designed a new controller, selecting higher-quality components and implementing robust thermal protection.
 Although the original board’s photos were lost due to a damaged phone, some documentation remains.